awsdocs/amazon-s3-userguide/doc_source/batch-ops-create-job.md

 If the objects in your manifest are in a versioned bucket, you should specify the version IDs for the objects\.
 When you create a job, S3 Batch Operations parses the entire manifest before running the job\.
 However, it doesn't take a "snapshot" of the state of the bucket\.
 Because manifests can contain billions of objects, jobs might take a long time to run\.
 If you overwrite an object with a new version while a job is running, and you didn't specify a version ID for that object, Amazon S3 performs the operation on the latest version of the object, and not the version that existed when you created the job\.
 The only way to avoid this behavior is to specify version IDs for the objects that are listed in the manifest\.

-## To create a Batch Operations job<a name="to-create-batch-ops-job"></a>
+## Creating a job<a name="to-create-batch-ops-job"></a>

+ You can create S3 Batch Operations jobs using the AWS Management Console, AWS CLI, Amazon SDKs, or REST API\.

+For more information about creating a job request, see [Batch Operations job request elements](#batch-ops-create-job-request-elements)\.

+**Prerequisite**
-This section describes how to create a S3 Batch Operations job\.
-For more information about the details of creating a job request, see [Batch Operations job request elements](#batch-ops-create-job-request-elements)\.
-For information about setting up the permissions that you need to create a job, see [Granting permissions for Amazon S3 Batch Operations](batch-ops-iam-role-policies.md)\.
+Before you create a Batch Operations job, confirm that you have configured relevant permissions\.
+For more information, see [Granting permissions for Amazon S3 Batch Operations](batch-ops-iam-role-policies.md)\.

 ### Using the S3 console<a name="batch-ops-create-job-console"></a>

-This section describes how to create a S3 Batch Operations job using the Amazon S3 console\.

 **To create a batch job**